SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpdma/readme.md

   > ![Figure: result](resources/uc_screen/ucScreenGPDMA.PNG)

-- Configure SL_GPDMA_MAX_CHANNEL(0-7) - Max channel number that is used
+- Set `SL_GPDMA_MAX_CHANNEL` (0–7) to specify the maximum channel used in the application.
-- Select the channel between 0 to 7 or make it 0xFF to automatically select available channel
+- Select a channel between 0 and 7, or use `0xFF` to automatically select an available channel.
-- For using more than 1 channel each channel should have it's own buffer for storing desctiptors
+- If using multiple channels, ensure each channel has its own buffer for storing descriptors.
-- Configure the following macros in the `gpdma_example.c` file and update/modify following macros, if required.
+- Configure and update the required macros in the `gpdma_example.c` file as needed.

     ```C
     #define SL_GPDMA_SIMPLE_TRANSFER 1  ///< Enable/Disable simple transfer